jg-rp/liquid/README.rst

     {% endif %}

-If you want to add more complex filters, probably including some type checking/casting, or the filter needs access to the active context or environment, you'll want to inherit from ``Filter`` and implement it's ``__call__`` method.
+If you want to add more complex filters, probably including some type checking and/or casting, or the filter needs access to the active context or environment, you'll want to inherit from ``Filter`` and implement it's ``__call__`` method.

 .. code-block:: python